 We had met many times and discussed different facets of life.
 As I desperately prayed for words and direction, we turned to Matthew 22:37-40 and I asked, “If you continue the way things are now, is it possible to love God with your mind, soul, and strength?
 Are you free to have a personal relationship with God?
 (Read your Bible, pray, and attend church?)”
 Yes, she said, that was not an issue.
 “And if you continue as you are now, are you loving your husband and children well?
 Can you do what is best for them?”
 No, she answered.
 She could not continue living this way without giving in to sinful lifestyle choices, constant chaos and fear.
 Loving her husband meant making changes, dangerous ones.
 If she chose to love God and her neighbor, those changes could lead to removing herself and their children for their safety and his overall well-being.
-He needed help and they a) couldn’t fight against his sin and b) didn’t have the resources to fight their own under his influence, c) would continue to be in danger and d) were harboring a criminal by not reporting him (physical assault/domestic violence is a crime).
+He needed help and she was unable to a) fight against his sin, b) fight her own sinful desires under his influence, c) remain physically safe and d) uphold the law (not reporting physical assault/domestic violence is a crime).

-I offered to go with her to the courthouse and file a protective order.
-She said she couldn’t.
+I offered to go to the courthouse that moment.
+She couldn’t.
 She wasn’t ready.
-We talked about safety plans, contacting extended family, daily schedules and opportunities, but I quickly realized this was not about surface issues.
-There were struggles deep in her soul and mind that had to be overcome for her to step out of the cycle of violence to safety from the man who controlled and undermined her every move and resource.
+We talked about safety plans, contacting extended family, her daily schedule and opportunities to seek help, but I quickly realized this was not about surface issues.
+There were deep struggles to be overcome before she could step out of the cycle of violence from the man who controlled and undermined her every move and resource.

-As we walked through the weeks and months that followed, God more than provided for her needs financially, spiritually, and practically.
-He also gave her miraculous courage and insight into herself, her husband and children.
+In the weeks and months that followed, God more than provided for her needs financially, spiritually, and practically.
+He also gave her miraculous courage and insight into Himself, herself, her husband and children.
 With help from family, friends, the local church, law enforcement and social service agencies, she and her husband received counseling and multiple opportunities for change.
 She chose change, Jesus Christ, and freedom.
 He chose himself.

 I continue to meet with women whose husbands sin against them, armed with the truth that only Jesus works change and is worthy of worship.
 Through Christ, God’s Word, His Spirit, and His people are vital tools that empower and enable victims to become victors.
 The odds against victims of abuse are overwhelming.
 Coercion, confusion, belittling, demeaning, violent behavior traps them against their will.
 Even after building up gumption to leave temporarily, women return to abusive relationships an average of 7 times before leaving permanently.
 But God has a better solution.

 Only God can make the local church aware that some men prey on and use their wives as objects instead of equals.
 God can put it in women’s hearts to search out, pray for, and come alongside the suffering.
 God can provide His Spirit though salvation in Christ, newness of life, courage and a desire to do things differently.
-God can change hearts and lives of not just victims, but abusers, and the entire local church.
+God can change hearts and lives of not just victims, but abusers, and His Body.
 God can provide secular resources and legal intervention to provide for their practical needs.

 Sanctuary: Help and Hope for Victims of Domestic Abuse is not about changing the dynamics or circumstances of domestic abuse.
-It’s a look into the heart of our God who comes alongside the suffering soul, providing comfort, healing, and help.
-Sanctuary empowers victims of domestic abuse to use Scripture as a means of change and loving others–not according to their own understanding–but in a courageous, biblical way that calls others to respond to God as the Judge, the Avenger, and, potentially, personal Savior from sin and God’s deserved wrath.
+It’s a look into the heart of the God who knows suffering; our loving Savior who provides comfort, healing, and help.
+Sanctuary empowers victims of domestic abuse to use Scripture as a means of heart change and loving others–not according to their own understanding–but in a courageous, biblical way.
+God alone is the Judge, Avenger, and, potentially, personal Savior from sin and God’s deserved wrath.

 I wrote Sanctuary because the gospel is the power of God to salvation to everyone who believes.
 God’s Word is living and active.
 God’s Word is a healing balm of grace and mercy.